-We really do not know what has prompted an employee to walk through the door and say, "This is the dumbest thing I've ever heard," "Here we go again," or "What do they think they are doing to us?"
-Is it a natural reaction?
+We usually don't know what prompts an employee to walk through the door and say, "This is the dumbest thing I've ever heard," "Here we go again," or "What do they think they are doing to us?"
+Is it a natural reaction to change?
 Is it poor change management?
 Or, is it good resistance in the form of an informed disagreement with the change?
-We need a way to identify and isolate the root cause of resistance to determine if it is something we can help the employee work through, or if it constitutes something we need to surface and analyze at a project level.
+We need to identify and isolate the root cause of resistance to determine if it is something we can help the employee work through, or if it constitutes something we need to surface and analyze at a project level.

 The first step to analyzing the root cause of resistance is to conduct an assessment based on the ADKAR Model.
-It is important for change practitioners to remember that they are not usually the right person to be communicating messages and digging out the root cause of resistance.
-Change agents should be evoking the involvement of managers and seniors leaders to ask questions, listen to employees, enable feedback loops and provide coaching.
-When conducting root cause analysis, coach managers to ask questions such as:
+It is important to remember that change practitioners are not usually the right people to communicate messages and dig out the root cause of resistance.
+Instead, you should enlist managers and seniors leaders to ask questions, listen to employees, enable feedback loops, and provide coaching.
+When conducting root cause analysis, you should also coach managers to ask questions such as:

-If we can verify through assessments, surveys, informal chats or formal conversations that an employee is resistant because the solution or implementation process is not suitable or is broken, you've correctly identified a form of good resistance.
-You should consider this a benefit to your project because you can use this information to better your process and achieve better outcomes.
+If you can verify through assessments, surveys, informal chats or formal conversations that an employee is resistant because the solution or implementation process is broken or not suitable, you have identified a form of good resistance.
+Consider this a benefit to your project because you can use this information to improve your process and achieve better outcomes.

+Let's consider an example.
 A large retail store decided to replace traditional barcode scanners with smart phones.
 This change would allow employees to carry fewer and slimmer devices.
-Employees were excited about the change and change management was actively present throughout the change process.
-The smart phones were administered to employees and training was provided.
-A few weeks after deployment to one store in particular, employees started leaving the new phones behind as they continued with day-to-day activities.
-As the perceived resistance became more and more persistent, the project team spoke with floor managers to try to uncover why employees were not using the new devices that were much anticipated.
-In the end, it became apparent that the smart phones did not function properly as actual phones, as originally intended.
-Upon further analysis, it was discovered that the phones deployed to this store did not undergo the proper testing before deployment.
+Employees were excited about the change, and change management was actively present throughout the change process.
+The smart phones were administered to employees, and training was provided.
+But a few weeks after deployment to one particular store, employees started leaving the new phones behind as they continued with day-to-day activities.
+As the perceived resistance became more and more persistent, the project team spoke with floor managers to uncover why employees were not using the new, much anticipated devices.
+It became apparent that the smart phones did not function properly as actual phones, as originally intended.
+Upon further analysis, they learned that the phones deployed to this store did not undergo proper testing beforehand.
 In the end, the resistance from employees actually helped identify a functionality failure of the new devices.

-For natural resistance and resistance stemming from unanswered questions, the action steps to take are using more effective change management and resistance management techniques.
-For "good" resistance in the form of informed disagreement, our actions should be much different.
-Rather than just addressing this resistance at face value, we should work to act upon the insights gleaned from the resistance.
-To effectively act on this type of "good" resistance, we must be able to collect and convey the resistance and reasons to the project team.
+Addressing natural resistance and resistance stemming from unanswered questions requires applying effective change management and resistance management techniques.
+"Good" resistance due to informed disagreement requires different actions.
+Instead of taking this resistance at face value, we should work to uncover deeper insights.
+To effectively act on this type of "good" resistance, we must collect then convey the resistance and reasons behind it to the project team.

 Resistance can be quite complex.
-But once we have an understanding of the fundamental forms of it, then we can begin to manage it.
-As presented in this tutorial, we have seen how some forms of resistance can be leveraged to improve aspects of the project and subsequently have a positive impact on the business outcomes.
-If resistance results from an informed disagreement, from an employee who has the awareness, desire, knowledge, ability and reinforcement to change, there may be an opportunity for the change manager or project team to gain valuable insights into possible flaws or issues with the project or implementation process.
-Collecting and conveying this information to the project team can help achieve better overall success when it comes to obtaining the desired business results.
+But once we understand the different forms, we can begin to manage it.
+And some forms of resistance can be leveraged to improve aspects of the project and positively impact business outcomes.
+In the case of informed disagreement from an employee who has the Awareness, Desire, Knowledge, Ability and Reinforcement necessary to change, there may be an opportunity to gain valuable insights about potential flaws or other issues with the project or implementation process.
+Collecting and conveying this information to the project team can help you achieve better overall success with change.

 Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
 His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.